avrelaun/bk-rabbitmq-pubsub/README.md

 `options` are :
 * `channelName` : Name of the channel to subscribe. (throw an error if undefined or null)
 * `listener` : The function call when an event arrive.
 The function take one arg whose is the data send by the publisher.
+This method return a number.
+This number is the subscription ID

 ### {client} unsubscribe(channelName, listener)
 Unsubscribe on a channel the specific listener.